nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 `asCsvRows` method.

 Under the hood, this relies on the [CsvInput]({{ site.baseurl }}/api/#com.nrinaudo.csv.CsvInput) type class.
-You don't really need to know what a type class is in order to use them: if you need to turn something into a source of CSV data, just write a `CsvInput` instance for it, make it implicit, stick it in scope and you're done.
+You don't really need to know what type classes are in order to use them: if you need to turn something into a source of CSV data, just write a `CsvInput` instance for it, make it implicit, stick it in scope and you're done.

 As a simple example, this is how you'd turn all strings into sources of CSV data: